 I am a PhD candidate in Islamic history and thought in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
 My primary interests are in Islamic jurisprudence and Ottoman history, and my secondary interests largely grow out of them.
 My dissertation, titled Revaluing the Price of Blood, looks through the lens of homicide in late sixteenth-century Istanbul to examine how Ottoman jurists received and applied Islamic jurisprudence within the framework of the Ottoman legal system.
 It aims to further improve scholarly understanding of how institutions of law and government worked on the ground in early modern Islamicate societies, as well as how those institutions eventually developed into those of modern Middle East states.
-During the 2017–18 academic year, I was a residential research fellow in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School.
+During the 2017–18 academic year, I was a research scholar in law and fellow in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School.
 Please read on for a summary of my educational and scholarly profile, or see the sidebar to the right (or below on a mobile device) for a quick look and a link to my CV page.

 My life and formal education have deep roots in Chicago.
 I hail from the city’s suburbs, and I received my BA in economics at Northwestern University in 2005.
 Before beginning graduate school, I attended the Institute of Islamic Education, a Muslim seminary in Chicagoland, from which I graduated in 2011 with an ʿAlimiyya degree.
 Along the way, I spent short but intellectually formative periods of time for research and study in Turkey, Egypt, and South Africa.
 My seminary degree entailed intensive textual training, particularly in Quranic memorization and recitation, Arabic language and literature, and medieval classics of Islamic law and theology.